mjoblin/vibinui/README_DEV.md

 │   │   ├── favorites/   Components for the "Favorites" screen
 │   │   ├── playlist/    Components for the "Playlist" screen
 │   │   ├── presets/     Components for the "Presets" screen
+│   │   ├── queue/       Components for the "Queue" screen
 │   │   └── tracks/      Components for the "Tracks" screen
 │   └── shared/          Application-wide shared components
 ├── index.css